Gamification: When inspiring citizen engagement in Singapore is all fun and games

 Taking it outdoors: Walking Trails@CDC

-Another recent example is Walking Trails@CDC—an innovative “phygital” walking programme launched in partnership with the five Community Development Councils (CDCs).
+Walking Trails@CDC is an innovative “phygital” walking programme launched in partnership with the five Community Development Councils (CDCs) in August 2025.
 Powered by CrowdTaskSG, it blends outdoor physical activity with interactive digital challenges across five curated trails, featuring local landmarks and park connectors in each district.
 Participants who complete a trail's checkpoints and digital challenges can stand to receive RedeemSG rewards vouchers via their CrowdTaskSG accounts.

 Gamification is not just CrowdTaskSG’s game